dhocker/intrinio-localc/README.md

 * query - a string that is used to filter the list of indices by index name or symbol.
 * indextype - stock_market, economic or sector.
-* sequence - refers to the nth (0 < n < query-count) index in the list.
+* sequence - refers to the nth (0 < n < query-count) index in the
+result list.
-* item - the/tag value to be returned.
+* item - the tag/item value to be returned.

 ```
 =IntrinioIndicesQueryCount(query, indextype)